startnine/start9/CONTRIBUTING.md

 ## Writing Code
 Please save us time by complying to our code guidelines.
 ### Code style
-*In general, just respect the rules that are commonly used in C#.*
+*In general, just respect the rules that are used in C# in other places.*

 **Do:**
 - Tab indentation (four spaces)